john-clark/proxmox-nfp/readme.md

 # Proxmox NFP (NOT FOR PRODUCTION)

-Automate an  enviroment for Proxmox for home or development use.
+Automate an environmant for Proxmox for home or development use.

-Typically Proxmox eviroment requires multiple machines: Proxmox server, user console, and network mangement systems.
-Proxmox typically sets up its networking to bridge local lan and it is expected that you run a firewall/dns/router in front of Proxmox, then use a desktop to interact with the Proxmox server.
+Typically, Proxmox evironment requires multiple machines: Proxmox server, user console, and network management.
+Proxmox typically bridges its network management interface to the local lan, it is expected that you run a firewall/dns/router in front of Proxmox, then use a desktop to interact with the Proxmox server.

-The purpose of this is to encorporate everthing into a single machine.
+The purpose of this is to incorporate everything into a single machine.
 We remove the bridge to the local lan, install OpenWRT to manage the network, and set Proxmox to bridge the internal OpenWRT NAT network.
 Then we install a GUI desktop on the machine so you can browse to the local Proxmox and OpenWRT management consoles.
 To create an empirical environment when testing cloud systems and services locally.

 `TODO:` we will add VPN/Wireguard access and cloudflared tunneling to our inside network.